apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

 ### Read Table Statistics

+When the table statistic is not available from Hive metastore, such as `orc` or `parquet`.
+We will then try to get the statistic by scanning the table.
-To obtain hive table statistics faster, When hive table format is `orc` or `parquet`.
-You can use `table.exec.hive.read-format-statistics.thread-num` to configure the thread number.
+To obtain hive table statistics faster, you can use `table.exec.hive.read-statistics.thread-num` to configure the thread number.
 The default value is the number of available processors in the current system and the configured value should be bigger than 0.

 ### Load Partition Splits